Every deck starts with a substantial Spanish passage before the drills begin.

 The interface stays calm and usable.
 The content does the heckling.

-Choose a deck, set the interval, and keep a paced session moving through the app, notifications, and lock-screen surfaces.
+Choose a deck, set the interval, and keep a paced session moving through the app, with reminders for the moment the next card is actually ready.

-The card flow keeps the Inkuntri mechanics: front, reveal, detail, pronunciation, translation, image support, and the usage sentence that actually has a pulse.
+The card flow moves from recognition to translation, detail, pronunciation, image support, and the usage sentence that actually has a pulse.

 Side 4 is built around Spanish one-liners with English translations, so review does more than politely die in a textbook.

-Instead of Level Up, Takeeto drills verbs from the sample sentences with full conjugated examples and translations.
+Takeeto drills verbs from real usage-sentence contexts with full conjugated examples and translations.

-The first Takeeto curriculum is Spanish only, organized into decks that match the same low-friction study rhythm as Inkuntri.
+The first Takeeto curriculum is Spanish only, organized into decks that can be read first and reviewed immediately.

-Cards keep the image-based memory hooks and Spanish-English audio generated for the current sentence set.
+Cards keep the image-based memory hooks, Spanish pronunciation audio, and usage-sentence audio for the current content set.

-Takeeto pulls verbs from usage sentences and turns them into conjugation examples: first person, second person, third person, plural forms, and translations.
+Takeeto pulls a main verb from the usage-sentence context and turns it into conjugation examples: first person, second person, third person, plural forms, tense blocks where they matter, and translations.
 It is grammar review, but with more family members making bad decisions.

-The current content pass focused on language quality, translation fit, first-person coverage, second- and third-person breadth, and audio freshness.
+The current content pass focused on passage quality, language accuracy, translation fit, verb coverage, review reuse, and audio freshness.
 The humor gets to swing, but the learning material still has to land.

 Yes.
-The first app is built for iPhone, with the same session-first mobile flow as Inkuntri.
+The first app is built for iPhone, with a session-first mobile flow.

-No. The jokes are part of the repetition loop: specific, memorable usage examples with Spanish and English side by side.
+No. The jokes are part of the repetition loop: specific, memorable readings, usage examples, and translations that make the language stick.